Deformation theory of G_2 conifolds: Introduction

 \subsubsection{Acknowledgements}

 The authors would like to thank Benoit Charbonneau, Dominic Joyce, Johannes Nordstr\"om, Uwe Semmelmann, and Nico Spronk for useful discussions.
-The authors are also extremely grateful to the two anonymous referees who made numerous useful suggestions that greatly improved our paper.
+The authors are also extremely grateful to the anonymous referees who made numerous useful suggestions that greatly improved our paper.
+In particular, one referee made extremely useful suggestions for improving the proofs of Propositions~\ref{excludeextensionprop} and~\ref{gaugefixingpromiseprop.2}, provided the idea for Lemma~\ref{BochnerKillinglemma} and its applications, and suggested some ideas for Section~\ref{cohomogeneitysec}.